Kabhi Haan Kabhi Naa

-Kabhi Haan Kabhi Naa is a 1993 Hindi-language coming-of-age comedy drama film directed by Kundan Shah, starring Shah Rukh Khan and Deepak Tijori.
-It also featured Suchitra Krishnamurthy (in her Hindi film debut) and Naseeruddin Shah.
+Kabhi Haan Kabhi Naa is a 1993 Hindi-language coming-of-age comedy drama film directed by Kundan Shah, starring Shah Rukh Khan, Deepak Tijori, Suchitra Krishnamurthy (in her Hindi film debut) and Naseeruddin Shah.
 With a budget of ₹14 million, the film received positive reviews and grossed ₹55 million, equivalent to ₹ million adjusted for inflation as of 2018.

 At the 39th Filmfare Awards, it won 2 awards – Best Film (Critics) and Best Actor (Critics) for Khan, who also won Best Actor for Baazigar at the same ceremony.
 It is widely considered to be one of Khan's best performances, and he has said that it is his favorite film.
 It was premiered at the Indian Panorama section of the 24th International Film Festival of India.

 Shah Rukh Khan has bought the rights to the film under his banner, Red Chillies Entertainment.

 The film was remade in Telugu as Swapnalokam (1999), with Jagapathi Babu and Raasi in the cast.

 Plot

 Sunil is woken up from his dream of marrying the girl he loves, Anna, by his younger sister Nikki.

 Sunil is a happy-go-lucky scamp who loves music and is not interested in studies, which bothers his father, Vinayak.
 Everyone has given up on Sunil and thinks he is good for nothing except for Father Braganza, who believes Sunil is pure at heart.

 Sunil, Anna, and Chris are 3 members of a 6-person music band, who are looking to make it big.
 Anna rejoins the group after being away for a while, which makes Chris happy as he loves Anna.
 After Anna reenters his life, Sunil begins to try and change his ways to get Anna to fall in love with him.

 During a performance at a friend's wedding, Sunil notices the closeness between Anna and Chris.
 Devastated, he decides to create a rift between them.
 Sunil eventually gets caught in his web of lies.
 A furious Anna slaps him and decides to never talk to him again.
 Sunil is thrown out of the band.
 However, fortune favors Sunil as he saves the band from being heckled at a local club by putting on a stellar show; the entire band forgives and welcomes him back.

 At the same time, Sunil fails his exams again, having done so three times already.
-While Vinayak is upset and no longer wishes to associate with his son anymore, with Father Briganza and everyone's advice and support, he eventually forgives his son and accepts his passion and talent for music, upon realizing Sunil is gaining success as a musician.
+While Vinayak is upset and no longer wishes to associate with his son anymore, with Father Braganza and everyone's advice and support, he eventually forgives his son and accepts his passion and talent for music, upon realizing Sunil is gaining success as a musician, especially since Sunil was brave enough to speak the truth.